 Service, Manual & Warranty

-Predator is a leader in small engines manufacturing, so it is only right that they produce high quality generators.
+Predator is a leader in small engine manufacturing, so it is only right that they produce high-quality generators.

-Predator takes great pride in their workmanship and stands behind their products with a solid warranty.
+Predator takes great pride in its workmanship and stands behind its products with a solid warranty.

 On the 3500, you can expect a 2 year warranty to protect against defects in manufacturing and craftsmanship provided no other misuse or improper maintenance contributed to the defect.